e-ramos/GMM/README.md

 Before we can make decisions about some system, we must understand its mechanics; or at the least pretend we do.
 We call this delusion a *model*.

 ## Modeling Data with the GMM
 A probability distribution most are familiar with is the Gaussian or *normal* pdf.
-With the central limit theorem in our back pockets, it makes sense to model a large observed dataset with a Gaussian.
+With the central limit theorem in our back pockets, it makes sense to model a large observed dataset with a aussian.
 But why stop there?
-It's helpful to model our data as the sum of many Gaussians to more closely approximate the observed distribution with sub-infinite sample support.
+It's helpful to model our data as the sum of many aussians to more closely approximate the observed distribution with sub-infinite sample support.
 We call this the Gaussian Mixture Model.
-It is basically a "method of moments" type approach using the Gaussian as a basis function since its integral can be calculated and its defined by only two parameters.
+It is basically a "method of moments" type approach using the aussian as a basis function since its integral can be calculated and its defined by only two parameters.

 ## Expectation Maximization
 The code given is a one dimensional application of the well known Expectation Maximization algorithm.